-- Are there any gaps in the market your website could kill?
+- Are there any gaps in the market your website could fill?

 - Are people actually spending money in this space?

 The best websites have overlap between what you care about and what people are spending money on.
-This will ensure that you can not only generate traffic, but revenue to sustain you as well.
+This will ensure that you can not only generate traffic, but also earn revenue to sustain you.

-Why You Should Use a Site Builder to Create Your Site
+Why Use a Website Builder to Create Your Site?

 How to Build Your Website: The Step-by-Step Guide